 - Consultation with a Career Counselor.

 Please use the link below to access the application.
-The completed application must be submitted on or before the deadline.
-Applications received after the due date will not be considered.
+The completed application must be submitted on or before the deadline of each month.
+Applications received after each month’s deadline will be reviewed by the deadline of the following month.
 Applications are reviewed by the Career Transition For Dancers National Grants Committee.

 Awardees will be notified of their application status no later than 3-4 weeks post the submission deadline.
 All grant checks will be mailed to the awardee, made payable to the training institution.
 Please verify that your educational program can accept a 3rd party check from The Actors Fund.
 It is the recipient’s responsibility to present the grant award check to the appropriate entity for deposit by the check’s expiration date—60 days from the processing date.